The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Results

 \subsection{User experience}

-Results from the LMM for the user experience analysis are reported in Table~\ref{tab:lmmResultsAll}.
-The average scores per gait pattern condition are also depicted in the \textit{Supplementary Materials} (Fig. 4).
-The models for both the \textit{Interest/Enjoyment} (IMI) and \textit{Passiveness} metrics revealed no significant differences, either in terms of gait pattern or condition order.
+Results from the LMM for the user experience analysis, together with the average scores assigned per gait pattern condition are reported in the \textit{Supplementary Materials - Table VII and Figure 4}.
+Here, we comment on relevant results.

-In terms of \textit{Comfort}, we found that the overall comfort improved in the third trial with respect to the first one ($\beta = 1.43,\ t = 2.94,\ p = 0.01$).
+In terms of \textit{Comfort}, we found that the overall comfort significantly improved in the third trial with respect to the first one ($\beta = 1.43,\ t = 2.94,\ p = 0.01$).
+No significant differences were perceived among conditions.
 When looking into the individual \textit{Comfort} sub-questions, we found a significant effect of the gait pattern condition on the perceived \textit{Physical strain}.
 In particular, participants reported higher \textit{Physical strain} when walking with the \textit{Personalized} gait pattern vs. the \textit{Standard} pattern condition ($\beta = 1.07,\ t = 2.86,\ p = 0.011$).
+Interestingly, \textit{Physical strain} seemed to decrease with trials, albeit non-significantly ($\beta = -0.26,\ t = -0.70,\ p >0.05$).

 Regarding \textit{Naturalness}, we also found a main effect of the condition order.
 In particular, the third trial was perceived significantly as more natural than the first trial ($\beta = 1.35,\ t = 2.79,\ p = 0.013$), and as more similar to the participants' own way of walking ($\beta = 1.85,\ t = 3.59,\ p = 0.002$).
 Questions related to the \textit{Smoothness of movements} and whether the limbs were pushed beyond their natural range did not show significant differences across conditions or condition order.